MathewRosillo/CS25/README.md

 # CS25 week 8
-(IMPORTANT NOTE: Im not using my laptop so my terminal will say my moms name) CODE
+(IMPORTANT NOTE: Im not using my laptop so my terminal will say my moms name in the pdf)

+CODE